-When I Am Playing With My Cat, How Do I Know That She Is Not Playing With Me?
+When I Am Playing with My Cat, How Do I Know That She Is Not Playing with Me?: Montaigne and Being in Touch with Life

 - Saul Frampton